 It's momentous when the paths of a seemingly foreordained group of musicians converge, the vibe is right, the chemistry strong, and the resultant music takes the world by storm.
 That happened after guitarist Vernon Reid assembled the lineup in 1986 that included Calhoun, vocalist Corey Glover, and bassist Muzz Skillings (who in 1992 was replaced by Doug Wimbish).
 The band began making a buzz in New York's underground rock scene at clubs such as CBGB's where Jagger heard them.
 Calhoun and company soon embarked on a crash course in the music business as the opening act for the Rolling Stones' 1989 Steel Wheels tour.

-Calhoun recalls, "I didn't watch the shows or think about music for the first two weeks of the tour.
+Calhoun recalls, "I didn't watch the [Stones'] shows or think about music for the first two weeks of the tour.
 I was just blown away watching the business cats.
 I couldn't believe how amazingly well that machine ran."

 By the early 1990s, Living Colour had attained worldwide success.
 In addition to live and compilation CDs; the group had released four studio albums; in 1990 the group also won a second GRAMMY in the Best Hard Rock Performance category; and, before disbanding in 1995, it headlined its own world tours.
 Following the band's breakup, Calhoun took the opportunity to explore different musical avenues, including jazz, electronic percussion, and world music.
 He has recorded and performed with a wide range of artists, including rappers Mos Def, Run DMC, and Public Enemy; jazz legends Jack Dejohnette, Wayne Shorter, and Pharaoh Sanders; Malian singer Oumou Sangaré, songwriter and vocalist Lauryn Hill, and blues master B.B.
 King, to name just a few.
 He has released four solo albums to date, ranging from a disc of drum solos to a live jazz outing recorded at the Blue Note to the 2005 CD/DVD set entitled Native Lands.
 The latter features Calhoun on drum set, electronic percussion, loops, Nigerian Udu drum, ethnic flutes, and other instruments in a setting that embraces jazz, urban, trance, and world-music styles.
 Among the disc's spotlighted musicians are Pharaoh Sanders, Mos Def, Buster Williams, Stanley Jordan, Kevin Eubanks, Marcus Miller, Wallace Roney, and Brazilian percussionist Naná Vasconcelos.